Canon SX420 vs Panasonic GX9

 It is notable that the GX9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the GX9 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Panasonic GX9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.